 I’ve read that folks have even “stuffed” their turkey with this stuffing successfully versus baking as a side dish!

 Remember that the photos shown are of the recipe made when halved.
 If you have any leftover stuffing, you can recycle it into croutons.

 Surprise Stuffing (Shown with Special Turkey Breast and Corn)

-Enjoy your turkey (the slow cooker one, not the super silly one) and stuffing!
-Just think … all the time you save by NOT slaving away in the kitchen can be spent chatting and catching up with family and friends.
+Enjoy your super easy turkey breast and stuffing!
+Just think … all the time you save by NOT working away in the kitchen can be spent chatting and catching up with family and friends.